kubernetes/website/content/en/blog/_posts/2023-10-19-Gateway-API-GA.md

 Thank you so much to our [170+ contributors][contribs] who built this project together with us, and made our GA release possible!

-A special thank you to our [community members which agreed to take on an official role in the project][roles], explicitly providing some time for reviews and sharing the load of maintaining the project!
+A special thank you to our [community members who agreed to take on an official role in the project][roles], explicitly providing some time for reviews and sharing the load of maintaining the project!